Hemp oil

 Hemp oil (hemp seed oil) is oil obtained by pressing hemp seeds.
 Cold pressed, unrefined hemp oil is dark to clear light green in color, with a nutty flavor.
 The darker the color, the grassier the flavour.
-It should not be confused with hash oil, a tetrahydrocannabinol-containing oil made from the Cannabis flower.
+It should not be confused with hash oil, a psychoactive phytocannabinoid-containing oil made from the Cannabis flower.

 Description

 Refined hemp seed oil is clear and colorless, with little flavor.
 It is primarily used in body care products.
 Industrial hemp seed oil is used in lubricants, paints, inks, fuel, and plastics.
 Hemp seed oil is used in the production of soaps, shampoos and detergents.
 The oil has a 3:1 ratio of omega-6 to omega-3 essential fatty acids.
 It may also be used as a feedstock for the large-scale production of biodiesel.

 Manufacture

 Hemp seed oil is manufactured from varieties of Cannabis sativa that do not contain significant amounts of tetrahydrocannabinol (THC), the principal psychoactive element present in the cannabis plant.
 This manufacturing process typically includes cleaning the seed to 99.99% before pressing the oil.
 There is no THC within the hemp seed, although trace amounts of THC may be found in hemp seed oil when plant matter adheres to the seed surface during manufacturing.
 The modern production of hemp seed oil, particularly in Canada, has successfully lowered THC values since 1998.
 Regular accredited sampling of THC in Canadian hemp seed oil shows THC levels usually below detection limit of 4 ppm (parts per million, or 4 mg/kg).
 Legal limit for THC content in foodstuffs in Canada is 10 ppm.
 In the EU some countries have limits defined such as 5 ppm or "none detected", while other EU countries have no limits defined.